Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay

-There is still a discussion of the nature and properties of the $X(4140)$ and $X(4160)$ states.
+Other examples of exotic states are the $X$ meson resonances, which can be observed in the ${J/\psi\phi}$ invariant mass spectrum.
+The Dalitz plots (b) and (c) of Fig. \ref{Fig:Dalitz} show that five $X$ resonances, the $X(4140)$, $X(4160)$, $X(4274)$, $X(4550)$ and the $X(4700)$, lie inside the permitted kinematical region.
+In spite of the fact that all five states may be detectable, we will only focus on the first two states, as they have been the object of some controversy.
+Indeed, there is still a discussion of the nature and properties of the $X(4140)$ and $X(4160)$ states.
 In 2008, the Belle collaboration reported the existence of the $X(4160)$ \cite{Belle:2007woe} in the $e^-e^+\to J/\psi D^*\Bar{D}^*$ reaction and, during the following years, some groups reported the existence of a narrow $X(4140)$ with a width around $19~{\rm MeV}$ \cite{CDF:2009jgo,CDF:2011pep,LHCb:2012wyi,CMS:2013jru,D0:2013jvp,D0:2015nxw}.
 Despite of these results, a more recent measurement of the $B^+\to J/\psi\phi K^+$ decay from the LHCb collaboration \cite{LHCb:2016axx} obtained a width of $83~{\rm MeV}$ for the $X(4140)$, which is pretty large compared with the previously studies.
 In that work other states that couple to $J/\psi\phi$ were also reported such as the $X(4274)$, $X(4550)$ and the $X(4700)$, but the $X(4160)$, which is the state that was previously seen in 2008, was not observed.
-It might be that the reason of this large width for $X(4140)$ is related to the fact that the two neighbouring states (the narrow $X(4140)$ state plus a wider $X(4160)$ resonance) were fitted together.
+It might be that the reason of this large width for $X(4140)$ is related to the fact that the two neighboring states (the narrow $X(4140)$ state plus a wider $X(4160)$ resonance) were fitted together.
 In this work we will study the interplay between the $X(4140)$ and the $X(4160)$ resonances and will try to find an observable that permits us to discriminate whether the truly nature of this state is only one wide $X(4140)$ resonance or it is the combination of a narrow $X(4140)$ state plus a $X(4160)$ one.